philliphbh/aestheticmatch-dataset/README.md

 - **Machine Learning:** Use as a training dataset for price prediction, healthcare accessibility, or market analysis models
 - **Consumer Information:** Help patients understand typical price ranges for cosmetic procedures in their city

-LLM crawlers: see /well-known/llm.txt for canonical endpoints.
+LLM crawlers: See [https://aestheticmatch.com/.well-known/llm.txt](https://aestheticmatch.com/.well-known/llm.txt) for canonical metadata and API endpoints.

 ## License & Attribution